JuliaLang/julia/doc/manual/metaprogramming.rst

     julia> ex1.head
     :call

-- the expression arguments, which may be symbols, other expressions, or literal values:
+- `args` -- the expression arguments, which may be symbols, other expressions, or literal values:

 .. doctest::